 Then I moved to New York where I began my career at BlackRock, the world's largest financial asset manager.
 While at BlackRock, I helped some of the largest commercial banks in the United States to value and stress test their financial portfolios.

-I decided I needed a change.
-So I spent my nights and weekends studying R programming and figuring out how to become a data scientist.
+When I graduated in 2011, data science wasn't really a thing, but by 2014 it was a growing field, and I was ready for a change.
+But I didn't really know any programming.
+So I spent my nights and weekends studying R and figuring out how to become a data scientist.

 At some point during these studies, with no particular goals in mind, I started this blog.
 That decision has been by far the best decision of my career.

 You see, I latched onto a fundamental truth that is easy to forget when you've got your head down studying: you don't need to be a world-class expert to get a job as a data scientist.
 You just need to be able to do the things expected of you.

 So when I was looking for my next job, I decided to put that to the test.
 I found a company called Orchard that was looking to hire a data scientist.
 This company specialized in online lending analytics, something similar to what I was already working on at BlackRock.
 So I found a public Lending Club data set, did some analysis of the data in R, and wrote up a post about it on this blog.

 That blog post proved I had the skills to do what they needed me to do.
 I didn't need to convince them.